KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 Google Trends graph for phrases ["church iPhone" "church app" "church Android" "church desktop" "church website" (region: worldwide)](http://www.google.com/trends/explore#q=church%20iPhone%2C%20church%20app%2C%20church%20Android%2C%20church%20livestream&cmpt=q&tz=), from 2004 to 2015.
 ![](google-maps-and-trends/google-trends-church-iphone-church-app-church-android-church-livestream.jpg)

+## Mobile is Eating the World
+The "Software is Eating the World" theory was revisted in 2014 by [Marc Andreessen](https://twitter.com/pmarca) and his investing partner [Ben Horowitz](https://twitter.com/bhorowitz) in the a16z podcast: "[Ben and Marc Explain (Practically) Everything – Part 1](http://a16z.com/2014/08/25/a16z-podcast-ben-and-marc-explain-practically-everything-part-1)," this time with a focus on the "Mobile is Eating the World," theory also illustrated by this [slidedeck](http://a16z.com/2014/10/28/mobile-is-eating-the-world) by a16z partner Benedict Evans.

+Marc Andreessen: "Starting in 2007, with the iPhone, the smartphone comes out.
+The smartphone finally packages computers in a form where everybody on the planet can have one...
+I think everybody on the planet by the end of the decade is going to have a smartphone.
+Effectively everybody.
+Almost everybody.
+Including in places where it’s still hard to get electricity or water, people are going to have smartphones...
+So, I think we’re going to live in a world by the end of the decade in which there’s five, six, seven billion smartphones in people’s hands, which means five, six, seven billion people in the world connected to the Internet with what we would consider modern tools and technologies and access...
+I think the next five years is basically prime time to think about every business, every industry, every field and say, “Well, how can we reinvent it now knowing that software can basically play such an important role in everything.”

+### What Does This Mean for The Global United Methodist Church?

 ## Increasing Mobile Phone Ownership in Developing Countries